The Laneway Project is working with local businesses, residents, non-profits and municipal partners on a range of laneway projects across Toronto.

 Ramsden Park Road

-The Laneway Project is working with local residents and business owners to develop a master plan for the in order to communicate their vision for its future and will catalyse the transformation of Ramsden Park Road into a space to be proud of.
+In 2016, The Laneway Project worked with with local residents and business owners to develop a master plan for the laneway in order to communicate their vision for its future and will catalyse the transformation of Ramsden Park Road into a space to be proud of.

 Harbord Village Laneway Greening

-The Laneway Project is working with the Harbord Village Residents' Association and the David Suzuki Foundation to green Croft Street, using hardy vegetation and space-efficient greening measures like vines and planters.
+The Laneway Project worked with the Harbord Village Residents' Association and the David Suzuki Foundation to green Croft Street, using hardy vegetation and space-efficient greening measures like vines and planters.

 Laneway Puncture Demonstration Project

-The Laneway Project is working with an interdisciplinary team on The Laneway Puncture Demonstration Project, which will replace the impermeable drainage channel in two west-end laneways with open-celled pavers, allowing storm water to percolate into the soil rather than flowing into the storm sewer system.
+The Laneway Project worked with an interdisciplinary team on The Laneway Puncture Demonstration Project, which replaced the impermeable drainage channel in two west-end laneways with open-celled pavers, allowing storm water to percolate into the soil rather than flowing into the storm sewer system.

 Demonstration Laneway Master Plans